luc457x/DevQuest/README.md

     button on the top-right corner.

     To Do:
+    * Change layout to pkedex starting as closed.
+    * Use opening interaction to start and closing to stop music.
     * Fix scrolling on cellphone being too slow.
     * Fix main div getting the wrong height when first opened.
     * Fix main div not having a scroll bar when needed.
 OBS: Maybe it has something to do with the wrong height problem.